google/exposure-notifications-server/docs/getting-started/retrieving-export-batches-keys.md

 storage and/or CDN and downloadable by devices.
 CDN configuration is external to this server.
 Most Cloud Providers have a CDN solution that you can leverage.

-It is also required that you create a key that can be used to sign these batches.
-This helps to ensure that the batches devices are receiving are originating from the server and not an unauthorized, potentially malicious, third-party.
+It is also required that you create a signing key that will be used to sign these batches.
+This ensures that the batches devices are receiving are originating from the server and not an unauthorized, potentially malicious, third-party.
 The signing key must be an asymmetric ECDSA P-256 key, and the public portion must be shared with Google and Apple.
 If the